 Explore the many resources and tools available to you at UMBC and in the College of Engineering and Information Technology.
 Your path to success begins with connecting with a supportive community of faculty, staff, and other students who are ready to help guide.
+Learn more about collaborative student projects in the college!

 For information about policies, gateways, four-year plans, advising, and other information, visit Undergraduate Advising pages, which include information for prospective students and admitted students.